Risingson/eveeyeechoesdocs/docs/ui/settings.md

 # Settings

 ## General
-#### User Interface scale
-Use + and - to scale the entire UI.
-In browsers you can use its native zoom aswell.
-#### Download Data over WiFi only
-This will load api data only if you are on wlan to save on data volume.
-This setting is available within mobile apps only.
-#### Suppress Data Update Notifications
-This toggles notifications appearing on the bottom of the app when new data was loaded.
 #### Doubleclick/tap Mode
 With this mode enabled clicking ot tapping a solarsystem will not show the menu.
 To show the menu you would have to doubleclick/tap it.
 On connection lines a single click/tap is sufficient to show its menu still.

+## User Interface
+#### User Interface scale
+Use + and - to scale the entire UI.
+In browsers you can use its native zoom aswell.

 ## Map
 #### Extended Map Layout